aedera/dspcall2spmat/README.md

 			 --ctx CG
 ```

-Load the created h5 file
+Load the created h5 file, and construct a sparse matrix containing the methylation calls

 ```python
 import h5py